Master's Thesis (BEMP)

 Content, Learning Outcome and Preconditions

 The master’s thesis is part of the research phase, in which students work on a current problem in the field of biomedical engineering and medical physics.
+The topic and methodology of the master's thesis are characterized in a special way by the subject-specific qualification profile of the master’s program.
 Possible topics are based on the research focus of the departments, schools or groups participating in the Biomedical Engineering and Medical Physics Master's program.
+Topics include Biological and Optical Imaging, Morphomolecular Imaging, Biopolymers and Bio-Interfaces, Neuroelectronics, Bio-inspired Information Processing, Computational Imaging, Phase-Contrast X-Ray Imaging, Creation of synthetic biological systems.

 In the module Master's Thesis, students perform research on a specific scientific topic.
 The module involves performing experiments or/and simulations/calculations, writing a thesis, and orally presenting its main results in a Master's colloquium.